 If you’ve read through the rest of the camp information you’ll now have a good idea of what we offer.
 Please also read our FAQs page, which will answer more of your questions (some of which are repeated below).
 Please feel free to call or email us if you have further questions or if you’d like references from other campers or their parents, we are happy to supply contact information of people in your area.
-Your child’s happiness and well-being is our priority and after 25 years of running teenage camps we’ve learnt how to give them a truly rewarding and memorable camp experience, with many campers coming back year after year.
+Your child’s happiness and well-being is our priority and running teenage camps since 1992 we’ve learnt how to give them a truly rewarding and memorable camp experience, with many campers coming back year after year.

 Here are some of the most common questions we get from parents:

 The campers are supervised throughout the day on the mountain and during the afternoon and evening activities.
-During free times campers can walk around the village, but under 19 yr olds have to be back in the hotel by 10:00pm.
+During the limited free times campers can walk around the village, but under 19 yr olds have to be back in the hotel by 10:00pm.
 Whistler is a small, pedestrian village, so it’s safe and easy for campers to enjoy the atmosphere of the squares and cafes and get safely back to the hotel, which is located in the heart of town.
 Our staff and camp director stay in the hotel and do a room check each night.
 We also have dedicated counsellors to help with supervision at the hotel, along with our ops staff.
 We state the camp rules very clearly during our welcome meetings and ask that campers respect them.
 This attitude of mutual respect usually means everyone can have a good time and make new friends without too much trouble!
 We do not have counsellors sleeping in rooms with campers so if you need this level of supervision for your child it would be best if you accompany them.

 Travel questions Top